olawuwo-abideen/newsletter/README.md

 # newsletter
-A newsletter App with mailchimp api
+A newsletter app with mailchimp api built on express, request and body-parser